Schallbert/DFplayer_AutoStructureFromPlaylist/README.md

 # How to use the script
 1. Place the script in the folder you'd like the script's output to appear in, e.g. "Music/DFplayerFiles"
 2. Run the script once.
-It will create two folders "PlayListsM3U", "SDcardFolders" and end with an error message that it didn't     find any files to modify.
+It will create the input folder "PlayListsM3U" and end with an error message that it didn't find any files to modify.
 3. Create playlists with the songs you'd like to listen to on DFplayer mini and place them in "PlayListsM3U".
 It makes sense to name them with the corresponding folder name, e.g. "01 - Audiobook Story Of My life"
 4. Re-run the script.
 5. Find the output folder structure in "SDcardFolders" ;)